 The MDG targets relating to women's empowerment (MDG 3 and MDG 5) must be achieved, but are insufficient alone.
-To achieve true gender equity, the concept must be understood in a comprehensive way and cannot just be limited to the indicators included in the MDGs.
+To achieve true gender equity, the concept must be understood in a comprehensive way and cannot just be limited to the issues included in the MDGs.
+Other crucial aspects such as conflict, violence, sexual and reproductive rights as well as rights in general must also be clearly and explicitly addressed.
+It is imperative that the relationship between gender equity, poverty eradication and the promotion of social justice are comprehensively incorporated in future strategies.